• Skip to primary navigation

 Instructions

-• Line a brownie tray with baking paper.
+• Line a brownie tray or regular sized slice tray with baking paper.

 • Add butter and sugar to the chocolate.
 Melt 7 min/60 degrees/Speed 1.

-• Place flour, baking powder, cocoa powder, vanilla and eggs to the TM Bowl.
+• Place flour, cocoa powder, vanilla, and eggs into the TM Bowl.
 Combine 10sec/Speed 5

 • Pour the brownie batter into the prepared tin.